jurajbujdoso/radioWaves/hackrf/bias-tee-turned-tx-to-rx/readme.md

 After some time, I have remove the RF cover plate and find out affected parts near the antenna.

 I have used the schematic to identify fail parts, but the quickest way forward is open Assembly and BOM files.
-In my case L13 and Q4 has been damaged and I have also fix the pcb connection between this 2 elements.
+In my case L13 and Q4 has been damaged and I have also fix the pcb connection between this 2 elements (used small copper sticker, which has been tinned).

 In my case D1,R36,C64,C63 work as design.